ashleysommer/stdeb/README.rst

 The sdist_dsc command takes command-line options to the distutils command.
 For example::

-  python setup.py --command-packages=stdeb.command sdist_dsc --debian-version 0MyName1
+  python3 setup.py --command-packages=stdeb3.command sdist_dsc --debian-version 0MyName1

 This creates a Debian package with the Debian version set to "0MyName1".